Folkestone Artworks – The Largest Public Exhibition in the UK

 Creative Folkestone has established 74 artworks by 46 artists in the town thanks to four Folkestone Triennial Festivals since 2008.
 These festivals have brought hundreds of thousands of people to see work by internationally renowned artists.
 There are exhibits from Turner Prize winners and a good number of artists from our own community.

-Folkestone Triennial 2020’s theme will be ‘The Plot’ and will run from 5th September to 8th November 2020.
+Folkestone Triennial 2021’s theme will be ‘The Plot’ and will run from September to November 2021.
+It has been postponed from 2020 due to the coronavirus situation.

 The Triennials have received worldwide press coverage for Folkestone including, in 2014, when Michael Sailstorfer buried gold on the beach.
 A few weeks’ later, a piece titled ‘Art Buff’ appeared overnight, and was soon confirmed as a Banksy.